 Grand Central Madison is located on the west side of the historic Grand Central Terminal, under Vanderbilt Avenue.

-When full service begins, the station will be closed every day from 2 a.m. to 5:30 a.m.
+The station will be closed every day from 2 a.m. to 5:30 a.m.
 During those hours, all Long Island Rail Road service will go to Penn Station.

 Grand Central is served by the subway lines.
 The LIRR platforms are at the lower level of the new station.
 Be sure to allow enough time to safely get downstairs and to your track.